Government and politics of South Carolina

-South Carolina government and politics covers the three different branches of government, as well as the state constitution, law enforcement agencies, federal representation, state finances, and state taxes.
-South Carolina is a state in the United States of America and was the eighth admitted to the Union.
-The state of South Carolina was preceded by the Crown Colony of South Carolina, a constitutional monarchy which was overthrown during the American Revolution.
+South Carolina government and politics cover the three different branches of government, as well as the state constitution, law enforcement agencies, federal representation, state finances, and state taxes.
+South Carolina is a state in the United States and was the eighth admitted to the Union.
+The state of South Carolina was preceded by the Crown Colony of South Carolina, a constitutional monarchy overthrown during the American Revolution.
 Presently, South Carolina's government is formed as a representative democracy.

 South Carolina is a largely conservative, Republican state.
-Since the Declaration of Independence, South Carolina's politics have been controlled by three main parties: the Democratic Republican Party in the early 1800s, the Democratic Party through most of the 19th and 20th centuries, and the Republican Party in the late 20th and early 21st centuries.
+Since the Declaration of Independence, South Carolina's politics have been controlled by three main parties: the Democratic-Republican Party in the early 1800s, the Democratic Party through most of the 19th and 20th centuries, and the Republican Party in the late 20th and early 21st centuries.

 Like most Southern states, South Carolina consistently voted Democratic in the 19th century and much of the 20th century as a part of the Solid South.
 The Democratic block was largely maintained by the disenfranchisement of most black voters from 1865 to the passage of the Civil Rights Act of 1964.
 The Republican Party became competitive in the 1960 presidential election when Richard Nixon lost the state to John F. Kennedy by just two percentage points.
 In 1964, Barry Goldwater became the first Republican to win the state since Reconstruction.

 Since the election of 1964, South Carolina has voted for the Republican party in every presidential election, with the exception of 1976 when Jimmy Carter, a southern Democrat, was elected president.
 However, in state-wide and local elections, conservative Democrats still won many races until the end of the 20th century.
 The last conservative Democratic governor to be elected in South Carolina was Jim Hodges in 1998, and the last conservative Democratic U.S. Senator to serve was Fritz Hollings until 2005.
 Until the 1990s, South Carolina had a majority Democratic representation in both the U.S. House of Representatives and the General Assembly of South Carolina.
 While South Carolina has shifted between the Democratic and Republican parties, politics in South Carolina has consistently been conservative.
-As of 2023, the Republican Party controls all nine state executive offices, both U.S. Senate offices, six of seven representatives to the U.S. House of Representatives, and a majority in the South Carolina General Assembly.
+As of 2023, the Republican Party controls eight of nine state executive offices, both U.S. Senate seats, six of seven seats in the U.S. House of Representatives, and a majority in the South Carolina General Assembly.